-Political Communication Syllabus
+Political Communication: Syllabus Spring 2020

 In this course, you will learn about major areas of research related to political communication, public opinion, and the media.
 You will connect scholarly work to insights from leading strategists and journalists, and to contemporary trends and issues.
 We will focus on the varying ways that campaigns, news, technology, social movements, philanthropy, and ideas influence societal decisions, elections and our democracy.